PdoyleC/everyday-life/README.md

 <img src="readmedoc/navbar.png" alt="Navbar Page">

-- The is a dropdown menu for Following / Liked and Contact Us.
-These are in a dropdown section so te user has access to them when needed but not to distract them from using the main features of the site.
+- There is a dropdown menu for Following / Liked and Contact Us.
+These are in a dropdown section so the user has access to them when needed but not to distract them from using the main features of the site.

 <img src="readmedoc/navbardropdown.png" alt="Navbar Dropdown Page">

 ### Authentication

 - The user has to create an account using a valid username and password.
-When the user signs in they must use there username and password which they created an account.
+When the user signs in they must use their username and password which they created an account.
 If no info is added error messages appear in the fields boxes.

 <img src="readmedoc/signuppage.png" alt="Sign Up Page">
 <img src="readmedoc/signinpage.png" alt="Sign In Page">